 STAT520 (a): Applied Econometrics I

-+ Students can count only one of the two courses (CIS519 or 520) towards the Business Analytics concentration.
++ Students can count only one of the two courses (either CIS419/519 or CIS520) towards the Business Analytics concentration.